open-telemetry/oteps/text/0195-kubernetes-resource-detection.md

 Many kubernetes detectors currently use `HOSTNAME` environment variable, which defaults to the Pod name.
 However, the `HOSTNAME` can be [modified in a few ways](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-hostname-and-subdomain-fields) in the pod spec.
 Kubernetes resource detectors may fall back to detecting the pod name using `HOSTNAME` if `K8S_POD_NAME` is not available, but this may cause user confusion in some cases.

+`HOSTNAME` is also [truncated to 64 characters](https://github.com/kubernetes/kubernetes/issues/4825) on some operating systems.

 ### Alternative: Using Dependent Environment Variables

 Kubernetes supports defining environment variables based on [dependent environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-interdependent-environment-variables/#define-an-environment-dependent-variable-for-a-container).
 We can use this to transform the environment variables discovered through the downward API into the `OTEL_RESOURCE_ATTRIBUTES` environment variable: